toolmantim/hyper-buildkite-agent/README.md

 ### `/buildkite/secrets`

-Rather than using insecure environment variables or command line arguments you should store secrets in a persistent volume mounted to `/buildkite/secrets`.
+Instead of using insecure environment variables, or command line arguments, you should store secrets in a persistent volume mounted to `/buildkite/secrets`.

-Secret files that are automatically read and used by the agent:
+Secrets files that are automatically read and used by the agent:

 * `/buildkite/secrets/buildkite-agent.cfg` - [Buildkite Agent config file](https://buildkite.com/docs/agent/configuration) containing the agent token and any other agent settings you wish.
 * `/buildkite/secrets/git-credentials` - [git credentials file](https://git-scm.com/docs/git-credential-store#_storage_format) to be used by git when cloning private https repositories (e.g. `https://<user>:<token>@github.com`)

+You can also add any other secrets that you want to make available to your agents.

 ## Credits